 Chapter 6: Population (location and labeling)

-- The state having the highest and lowest density of population
+- The state has the highest and lowest density of population

-- The state having the highest and lowest sex ratio
+- The state has the highest and lowest sex ratio

 - Largest and smallest state according to area